Fariha-Anika/Retail-Sales-Analysis-and-Forecasting-Dashboard/README.md

 # Retail-Sales-Analysis-and-Forecasting-Dashboard
 Retail Sales Analysis Dashboard: Analyzed retail sales data using Python and Tableau to uncover trends, identify top-performing product lines, and forecast future sales.
 Built an interactive Tableau dashboard with filters for cities and branches to visualize insights and support decision-making.
-# Retail Sales Analysis and Forecasting Dashboard

-This project focuses on analyzing retail sales data to uncover trends, identify top-performing product lines, and forecast future sales.
-An interactive Tableau dashboard was created to visualize insights, making it easier for stakeholders to make data-driven decisions.

 ## Features
 - **Data Cleaning and Preprocessing**: